 If you’re looking to vacation on a budget, booking a trip to Long Beach during winter is a great option.
 Flight and hotel prices dip in January, February, and March, so you can score a killer deal.
 Winter temperatures are usually in the 60s, so you’ll still enjoy Long Beach’s signature mild weather.

 Thanks to the mild winter temperatures, you can still enjoy local beaches and other outdoor activities during your stay.
 As an added bonus, some of the best things to do in Long Beach are free or low-cost.

 🛎️ Browse Hotels in Long Beach on Booking

 When to Visit Long Beach to Avoid Crowds

 Beach cities like Long Beach tend to fill up with tourists during the summer, when kids are on break from school.
 To avoid summer crowds, visit Long Beach in the fall.
 Temperatures are still warm into November, and lines at local parks like Knott’s Berry Farm and Disneyland are much shorter.

 As with most of Southern California, popular destinations still fill up on weekends throughout the year.
-So, the more you can plan for weekdays, the better.
+So, the more you can plan to visit California during weekdays, the better.
 You’ll also get cheaper rates at hotels and reduced admission at attractions like El Dorado Nature Center during the week.

 👉 Read Next: The Best Time to Visit San Diego to Avoid Crowds